Support for Socially Engaged ArtistsApplications Open Now

 - a creative practice characterized by processes and products directly linked to their intended social impact.

-Artists and creatives are change agents and connectors in cities and towns where they live.
-With their deep understanding of process and experience as problem solvers, artists possess the skills, training, and vision to collaborate across sectors, stimulate dialogue, activate neighborhoods, and creatively respond to civic challenges.
+With a history of supporting the cultural life of communities across the region, Mid-America Arts Alliance’s (M-AAA) Interchange program recognizes the role of individual artists as change agents and connectors in the cities and towns where they reside.
+With an innate understanding of process and experience as problem-solvers, artists possess the skills, training, and vision to collaborate across sectors, stimulate dialogue, activate neighborhoods, and creatively respond to civic challenges.

 Interchange Awards $20K Grants to Artists Working Toward ChangeFind Out More

 Interchange awards grants to artists who focus on social change in communities of Mid-America.
 Mid-America Arts Alliance (M-AAA) is pleased to announce the Interchange 2021 Fellows, supporting artist-led projects focused on social impact in M-AAA’s six-state region of Arkansas, Kansas,…